Diffraction International Ltd. is a privately held optical engineering company based in Minnesota.

 Diffraction International works with a network of contract manufacturing partners to produce its optical and mechanical products.
 This approach gives us the flexibility to adapt to varying order volumes and to take advantage of the most suitable manufacturing technologies while concentrating on what we do best: design and metrology.
 Shipment of critical work in process between physical locations is always overnight or same day.

 Our primary optical design tool is OSLO from Lambda Research, Inc. This is because of OSLO’s versatility in modeling diffractive and aspheric surfaces and, especially, its compiled programming language (CCL).
 We have developed extensive proprietary CCL extensions to OSLO that enable us to rapidly design, analyze and document aspheric null test configurations.
 We maintain a license for ZEMAX from ZEMAX Development Corporation so as to better exchange optical design data with our several customers who use this tool.
-We once had a license for CODE V from Optical Research Associates.
+We once had a license for CODE V from Synopsys.
 We have written OSLO CCL extensions to export ZEMAX lens files and CODE V sequence files—and to verify these translations.